Marjorie Taylor Greene joins protests in New York City, chants with Trump supporters as others shout "liar" at her

 "I'm not here for the cameras.
 I'm here to support the president of the United States, who is being unfairly attacked by a D.A.," Santos told reporters.

-The exact charges against Trump will be released following his arraignment Tuesday afternoon.
-Bragg is scheduled to hold a news conference following the court proceedings, and Trump plans to address a crowd of supporters at Mar-a-Lago Tuesday evening.
+Following the court proceedings, Bragg is scheduled to hold a news conference and Trump plans to address a crowd of supporters at Mar-a-Lago Tuesday evening.

 for more features.